Common Dental Emergencies

 - If you can’t replace your tooth, place it in cold milk, or hold it between your gums and cheek while you seek care

 Try using dental floss to gently dislodge the object stuck between your teeth.
 Don’t use a sharp object like a pin, as this can damage your teeth.
+A handy trick can be two layers of floss or tying a knot in your floss, this can assist in removing the object wedged between your teeth.
 Call your dentist if you’re unable to dislodge the item with floss.

 Bleeding Tongue or Lip